-Here’s how cardio works in any weight loss program: You get your heart rate up and keep it up for 20-45 minutes in any workout, and it’s all the cardio you need for results.
+Here’s how cardio works in any weight loss program: You get your heart rate up and keep it up for 20-45 minutes in any workout.

-When you begin your exercise program — start out with 2-3 “steady state cardio workouts” along with 2-3 resistance training days.
+When you begin your exercise program — start out with 2-3 “steady-state workouts” along with 2-3 resistance training days.
 Set a goal of 45-60 minutes each and you’re on your way to losing weight.

-Is Steady State or HIIT Cardio Best to Lose Weight?
+Is Steady-State or HIIT Best for Losing Weight?

-Steady state cardio is any cardio exercise that keeps a steady and ongoing effort and exertion, and if you’re just starting cardio, this is where you want to start.
+Steady-state is any exercise that keeps a steady and ongoing effort and exertion, and if you’re just starting, this is where you want to start.

-You can compare steady state cardio to interval cardio by thinking of exercise that raises your heart rate and then keeps the intensity steady – vs – a sequence of all you’ve got, rest, all you’ve got, rest, etc.
+You can compare steady-state cardio to interval training by thinking of exercise that raises your heart rate and then keeps the intensity steady – vs – a sequence of all you’ve got, rest, all you’ve got, rest, etc.

-In using cardio exercise to lose weight, moving to more high intensity workouts once you’re fit is the ultimate way to burn fat.
+In using exercise to lose weight, moving to more high-intensity workouts once you’re fit is the ultimate way to burn fat.

 As you become more fit, increase the intensity and train at high intensity as much as two or three times every week.

-Everybody knows you need some form of cardio to lose weight, but not everyone will use cardio or any other form of exercise for weight loss?
+Everybody knows you need some form of cardio to lose weight, but not everyone will use it or any other form of exercise for weight loss?

 Losing weight can truly be a challenge, but once you see the pounds disappearing the entire process becomes easier and even fun.